 It allowed people to engage in low-impact aerobic activity targeting the body’s major muscle groups.

-Coming at a time when the majority of fitness machines involved weights and resistance, stationary bikes, treadmills, and other cardio machines were not yet mainstream.
+Coming at a time when most fitness machines involved weights and resistance, stationary bikes, treadmills, and other cardio machines were not yet mainstream.

 This being so, some may dismiss the benefits of the Stairmaster and believe it’s had its day.